daveKoala/blog/_posts/2025-04-23-postman-reusable-scripts.md

 ## Problem

 I have need of some reusable methods/functions when I am testing my API's with Postman.
-For example in one collection I need a random string from an array and i need to define that once.
+For example in one collection I need a random string from an array and I need to define that once.

 ## Solution